Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Hyperfits of the amplitudes

+Here $M$ is the total mass of the BBH progenitors, $d_L$ is the luminosity distance to the merger.
+The contribution of the QNM in question to the detector strain can be obtained by projecting Eq.~\eqref{eq:individual_QNM} onto the antenna response function of the detector.
+If needed, one can map the progenitor parameters to the remnant mass and spin with (e.g.) the \texttt{surfinBH} package~\cite{Varma:2018aht}.

-All of these amplitude and phases are extrapolated back to $t_{\rm peak}$, and they should all be renormalized using Eqs.~\eqref{eq:A_adjust} and \eqref{eq:phi_adjust}.
-These hyperfit functions are implemented in the \texttt{jaxqualin} package, with examples shown on the code webpage.
+All of the hyperfit functions are implemented in the \texttt{jaxqualin} package, with examples shown on the code webpage.
 We omit modes that have a negligible amplitude in most of the simulations, as well as the overtones and quadratic modes whose amplitudes are too noisy.
 In fact, as we will discuss below, it is easier to model the quadratic modes as a function of the amplitude of the linear modes that source them.
+We have compared our amplitude hyperfits with Ref.~\cite{London:2018gaq} and confirmed that they follow the same trends, except at close-to-extremal values of $\chi_+$ or $\chi_-$, where there are fewer simulations available to train the hyperfit.

 The hyperfit functions listed above should be used with caution.
 First of all, one should proceed with care when using the fits outside of the range of the parameter space covered by the data used for training.
 When doing the hyperfits for a given mode, we only used the simulations for which we identified the mode and extracted the amplitude and phase.
 Therefore, in a region of parameter space where we did not find the mode, the hyperfit is an extrapolation.
 Secondly, a high-dimensional multivariate polynomial might not be able to give a good fit for arbitrary data.
 In fact, for some of the modes, the fits should only be taken as an order-of-magnitude estimate, and they can have large relative errors in regions where the mode amplitudes are small.
 The error of the fits can be visualized on the \texttt{jaxqualin} webpage~\cite{jaxqualin}, and it should be carefully considered before using the fits.